ai285063/stocks/README.md

    ```

 2. What will happen?
-   i. matplotlib will pop out and show graphs
+   1. matplotlib will pop out and show graphs
-   ii.  `htmlFiles` folder will be created, storing tables of intersection of the selected stocks
+   2.  `htmlFiles` folder will be created, storing tables of intersection of the selected stocks
-   iii. a browser will open automatically and show the html file
+   3. a browser will open automatically and show the html file